When is Stretching Necessary, and When is it a Waste of Time?

 Stretching can promote relaxation: The breathing techniques that are necessary during stretching help you relieve stress and become relaxed.

-You can incorporate it as a nightly ritual like the ones we discussed in Sleep Better With a Busy Schedule Using These Proven Methods
+You can incorporate it into a nightly ritual like the ones we discussed in 7 More Ways To Increase Deep Sleep [Even With A Busy Schedule]

 When is The Best Time to Stretch?